bowhan/piPipes/README.md

 A more detailed explanation can be found [here](https://github.com/bowhan/piper/wiki/ChIPSeq).

 ###*dna* : Genomic Seq pipeline
 Genomic Seq pipelines aligns the paired-end reads to genome with Bowtie2, BWA-MEM and mrFast.
 Variations were called using different algorithms.
+SV is summarized in Circos plot.

 A more detailed explanation can be found [here](https://github.com/bowhan/piper/wiki/GenomeSeq).